Ten ways your time can make a change for the better

 5. Get out and about locally

 As a volunteer, you’ll not be stuck doing one thing; and you’ll certainly not be stuck indoors.
 We need you to spend a little time with local older people and help out wherever they need.
 That could mean anything from sharing a cup of tea, going to the shops together or getting to and from the hospital.
 But it could also be going to football match or helping someone to skype their grandchildren.
 One thing’s for sure, volunteering keeps you active!
-Royal Voluntary Service has 67 local offices up and down the country.
-We’re structured so that every part of the UK is covered by our service to older people.
+We’re structured so that every corner of Britain is covered by our service to older people.
 That means there are, more than likely, volunteer opportunities close to you.

 6. Career kudos